opalj/JCG/jcg_testcases/src/main/resources/Java8Invokedynamics.md

 ##MR2
 [//]: # (MAIN: id.Class)
-Tests method reference that result in an *INVOKESPECIAL* call issued by calling a private method.
+Tests a method reference that results in a invokedyamic that uses an *INVOKESPECIAL* method handle which is issued by calling a private method.

 ```java
 // id/Class.java